telerik/maui-docs/controls/dataform/styling/dataform-styling.md

 <snippet id='dataform-styling' />

+Note that `local` in the snippet above points to the namespace where the `DataTypeEditorsModel` is defined.

-The `ViewModel` used for the DataForm editors:
+Define the `ViewModel` used as a `BindingContext` for the DataForm:

 <snippet id='dataform-datatype-editors-model'/>

-where the `local` points to the namespace where the `DataTypeEditorsModel` is defined.

 ![.NET MAUI DataForm Styling](../images/dataform-style.png)